-swatted down by the tobacco companies for lack of proximate cause and assumption of risk or because plaintiffs were too easily drowned in the cost of competing in litigation.
-This trend continued until a shift occurred in litigation strategy in the 1990s, with plaintiffs forming class-action suits supported by state attorneys general seeking reimbursement costs for Medicaid and other state-provided healthcare.
+seeking reimbursement costs for Medicaid and other state-provided healthcare.
 This resulted in state settlement agreements, culminating in the 1998 Tobacco Master Settlement Agreement ("MSA") between forty-six settling states, five U.S. territories, the District of Columbia, and the four main cigarette manufacturers: Brown & Williamson Tobacco Corporation, Lorillard Tobacco Company, Phillip Morris Incorporated, and R.J.
 Reynolds Tobacco Company.
+13

-The major focus of the MSA, aside from settlement payments, was the advancement of public health and, more specifically, the reduction of youth smoking.
-Some opponents of the MSA argued that the use of mass tort settlements as a form of regulation circumvented the legislature's role and threatened the normal separation of powers, creating a "fourth branch of government."
-15 Advocates saw the MSA as a positive step for parens patriae litigation to fill in the gaps of regulation and help alleviate some of the financial burdens caused by corporations' health and environmental disasters.
+The major focus of the MSA, aside from settlement payments, was the advancement of public health and, more specifically, the reduction of youth smoking.14 Some opponents of the MSA argued that the use of mass tort settlements as a form of regulation circumvented the legislature's role and threatened the normal separation of powers, creating a "fourth branch of government."
+15 Advocates saw the MSA as a positive step for parens patriae litigation to fill in the gaps of regulation and help alleviate some of the financial caused by corporations' health and environmental disasters.
 16 Mainly it was a victory for anti-smoking advocates across the United States.
-In any event, the MSA laid out clear prohibitions on advertising to youth, prohibitions on advertisements in ${ m the}$ media, a prohibition on advertisements in general, limitations on lobbying efforts, and a general prohibition on material misrepresentations of the health
+In any event, the MSA laid out clear prohibitions on advertising to youth, prohibitions on advertisements in the media, a prohibition on outdoor advertisements in general, limitations on lobbying efforts, and general prohibition on a misrepresentations of the health consequences of tobacco products.
+17 While the MSA is, as one professor put it, "just one brick in the regulatory edifice that houses the smoking policy of the United States,"18 it is an important one in its protection of youth and its creation of a type of cause of action against cigarette manufacturers that even indirectly target youth in their advertising.19

-12. See infra text accompanying notes 35-46.
+^{12.} See infra text accompanying notes 35-46.

-13. Master Settlement Agreement, Pub.
+^{13.} Master Settlement Agreement, Pub.
 Health L. Center § II(hh), (qq), (rr), http://publichealthlawcenter.org/sites/default/files/resources/master-settlement-agreement.pdf (last visited Feb.
 25, 2015).
 Mississippi, Florida, Texas, and Minnesota had already settled in alternate agreements prior to the MSA and were not included.
 See id. § II(qq).

-14. Id. § I. The MSA will be discussed in Part I.
+^{14.} Id. § I. The MSA will be discussed in Part I.

-15. See Douglas McCollam, Long Shot, Am.
+^{15.} See Douglas McCollam, Long Shot, AM.
 LAW., June 1999, at 86, 86.
 For a discussion on the seeming overreach of state attorneys general, see generally Donald G. Gifford, Impersonating the Legislature: State Attorneys General and Parens Patriae Product Litigation, 49 B.C.
-L. REV. 913 (2008) (exploring the distortion of "governmental priorities and fiscal policy" by the coordination between state attorneys general and plaintiffs' law firms); Victor E. Schwartz et al., Can Governments Impose a New Tort Duty to Prevent External Risks?
-The "No-Fault" Theories Behind Today's High-Stakes Government Recoupment Suits, 44 WAKE FOREST L. REV. 923 (2009) (criticizing the foundational basis for the lawsuits leading to the MSA, as well as their implication on future government recoupment suits).
+L. Rev. 913 (2008) (exploring the distortion of "governmental priorities and fiscal policy" by the coordination between state attorneys general and plaintiffs' law firms); Victor E. Schwartz et al., Can Governments Impose a New Tort Duty to Prevent External Risks?
+The "No-Fault" Theories Behind Today's High-Stakes Government Recoupment Suits, 44 WAKE FOREST L. Rev. 923 (2009) (criticizing the foundational basis for the lawsuits leading to the MSA, as well as their implication on future government recoupment suits).

-16. See, e.g., Michael L. Rustad & Thomas H. Koenig, Reforming Public Interest Tort Law to Redress Public Health Epidemics, 14 J. HEALTH CARE L. & POL'Y 331, 366-67, 373 (2011).
+^{16.} See, e.g., Michael L. Rustad & Thomas H. Koenig, Reforming Public Interest Tort Law to Redress Public Health Epidemics, 14 J. HEALTH CARE L. & POLY 331, 366-67, 373 (2011).